poltow/cella/README.md

 SOLUTION
 ---------------------

-Please note that you should edit the .\src\main\resources\application.yml file in order to properly set up Mysql DB access.
+Please note that you may have to edit the .\src\main\resources\application.yml file in order to properly set up Mysql DB access.

 Tech Stack